top of page

 Fasten your seat belt we’re going for a ride !
 You can't make this stuff up !

-an extra batboy for the remainder of the season, and guess who was there.
+needed an extra batboy for the remainder of the season, and guess who was there.

-ball boy on both lines.
+Sometimes you're just lucky.
 There I was on the field and in the clubhouse with

 Hall of Famers, manager Yogi Berra, Willie Mays, and Tom Seaver.
-In addition

-I played baseball at Baruch college, NY. and for the 1974 Alaska Goldpanners.
 We were National Baseball Congress Champions that summer.
 All 16 players on that team were drafted in the following years including 5,1st round picks.
-Playing on that team gave me exposure to top scouts, who had never heard of my college.
-The UCLA of the East – University on the Corner of Lexington Avenue!
-I was drafted in the 11th round of the 1975 Major League draft, #249.
-What were the KC Royals thinking?!
+Playing on that team gave me exposure to top scouts who had never heard of my college.
+'The UCLA of the East '– University on the Corner of Lexington Avenue!

-The Montreal Expos drafted a future Hall of Famer with the 250th pick.
+The Montreal Expos drafted a future Hall of Famer with the 250th pick !
 I had the pleasure of meeting him when we were both Special Assistants to the GM – Andre Dawson

 1973 NY Mets batboy Danny Garcia

 My playing life was similar to the movie "Bull Durham" I lived all 3 roles, aspiring player, aging veteran, and minor league coach.
-Playing 7 years in the minors, hitting .320 for Triple A Omaha Royals in1980 before getting a cup of espresso in '81 with the 1980 defending A.L.
+Played 7 years in the minors, hitting .320 for Triple A Omaha Royals in1980 before getting a cup of espresso in '81 with the 1980 defending A.L.
 Champion Kansas City Royals.

 Remember what I said about luck, it works both ways.

 1981 was a strike year.
 I remember manager Jim Frey telling me “we’re sending you down to Triple A so you can keep getting at bats, this strike shouldn’t last more than 2 weeks.
 You’ll be right back."
 Being an older ‘rookie’ , I said, “Skipper I’d rather be on strike in the Big Leagues, than playing everyday in Triple A !”
-The strike lasted 2 months, they fired the manager afterwards, and my dream was over, I never saw it again.
+The strike lasted 2 months! they fired the manager afterwards, and my dream was over, I never saw it again.
 It was the best cup of coffee I’ve ever had, 2 hits, played with Hall of Famer George Brett, went back home a big leaguer, on a championship team, playing right field in Yankee Stadium, exactly where Babe Ruth stood, with my Yankee friends Willie Randolph at 2B, and Reggie Jackson in right field.

 " In the midst of chaos, there is always Opportunity" -Sun Tzu